Next Start

 Industry prospects

-Our grads are prepared to pursue entry-level roles.
-As with any industry, over time technicians may be able to advance in their careers with experience and hard work.77 Some entry-level and advanced careers for our wind technician graduates could include:
+Most of our grads start out working as entry-level technicians or in other entry-level roles.
+As with any industry, over time, they may be able to advance in their careers with experience and hard work.77 Some entry-level and advanced careers for our wind technician graduates could include:

 Entry level: